 As you know, the Thrift Savings Plan (TSP) is an extremely important part of the federal retirement system.
 The TSP is widely recognized as one of the finest, most elegantly simple, and popular retirement plans of its kind.
-As of June 2014, there were 4,614,874 participants, and over $358 billion in assets under management, making it the largest defined contribution retirement plan in the world.
+As of December 31, 2015, there were approximately 4.8 million participants and over $458 billion in assets under management.
+The TSP is the largest defined contribution retirement plan in the world.
 However, we have found that the majority of these investors do not have the proper guidance required to maximize the growth of their savings.
 Our stock trading service is exclusively devoted to helping federal employees increase their thrift retirement savings using a combination of fundamental and technical analysis, and our mechanical system.
 Our track record speaks for itself!

 Performance Line Chart

 The two main facts to observe from the table are: (1) the longevity of our service, and (2) our results consistently beat the buy-and-hold strategy of the market over the long haul.
 If your current trading style is not making these returns, we encourage you to Join Now and become part of our growing number of federal government employees & military personnel who are prospering from our valuable service!

 Year 2017 Results (End-of-Month Close: 03/31/17) — In year 2017, our members have profited +7.27% YTD.
 In comparison, the buy-and-hold strategy is up +3.87%.
 We are outperforming the market by +3.40%.
 The G Fund is up +0.59%.
 Our projected rate of return for year 2017 based on the current pace is +29.1%!
 Join Now!

 Cumulative Results (2005-2016) — Our IFT Allocation Service has profited an average of +14.06% per year.
 The average gain for the buy-and-hold strategy was only +6.67% per year.
 The G Fund only returned +2.92%.